Fannon/mobo/README.md

 Note that new versions of mobo can introduce changed default templates.
 You might have to update your project templates with the current version.
 To do so use the `mobo --update` command.
-It will make a backup of your current templates.
+This command will make a backup of your current templates.
 ```sh
 $ mobo --update
 ```

 ## Documentation
 ### General Documentation
-* Visit the [project wiki](https://github.com/Fannon/mobo/wiki) for more detailed documentation and tutorials.
 * Watch the [mobo presentation](http://fannon.de/p/mobo-intro/) oder read the [paper](http://fannon.de/p/mobo-paper.pdf).
 * For more documentation on the underlying JSON Schema format, visit [json-schema.org](http://json-schema.org/)
 * For more documentation on the (meta)templating language, used in the /templates/ folder, visit [handlebars.js](http://handlebarsjs.com/)